adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 <-80 0 -160 0>       # x placement adjustment: -80; x advance adjustment: -160
 ```

-With this format each adjustment can either be a plain `<metric>` or a variable
+With this format, each adjustment can either be a plain `<metric>` or a variable
 `<vmetric>` like value record format B. For example:

 ```fea